 The first time I remember seeing my “real” father was when I was six years old.
 Grandmother told me I was going to visit my uncle.
-I remember going to his house and his two very little girls.
+I remember going to his house and seeing him and his two very little girls.
 I only saw them a few times.
 Grandmother told me that “Uncle Joe” was my father when I was eight, although I didn’t see him again until I was about ten.
 I imagined what it would be like if I lived with him instead of my grandparents.
-I often dreamed about living with someone else.
+In truth, things would not have been much different, since my mother left him to protect me from him.
+He was an abusive drunk, too.
+I often dreamed about living with him.
 I imagined him hugging me and being ever so loving and caring.
 I didn’t have anything to base that on, just wishful thinking.

-My father was in the Navy and he and the family moved to North Carolina.
+My father was in the Navy, and he had moved with his family to North Carolina.
 He had duty in Charleston during that time and would come to visit me.
-He actually started staying at our house a couple of weekends a month.
-Why my grandmother allowed him to visit or to stay is still a mystery.
+He started staying at our house a couple of weekends a month.
+Why my grandmother allowed him to visit is still a mystery.
 He was a very affectionate man.
 He doted on me while he was there.
 He told me how much he loved me and how much he missed me after my mother left.
 He asked me if I remembered a song he used to sing to me.
-I didn’t remember much of anything as a kid.
-He held me close and sang ‘Daddy’s Little Girl” to me.
-I wanted that moment to last forever.
+I didn’t remember so, he held me close and sang ‘Daddy’s Little Girl.”
+I wanted that moment to last forever, but soon those moments would turn into unwanted affection.
+He took the words of the song to heart… You’re daddy’s little girl to have and to hold.
 A few months later, he would leave and I would not see him again until I was sixteen years old.
-He and his wife and my five brothers and sisters came to my house and spent the afternoon.
+He and his family appeared at my house just to say hello.
 I didn’t see any of them again until I was in my mid-twenties.
 That, my friends, is a story for another time.

-I heard each word as the music played.
-I thought of my Daddy and wondered if he really held me and sang to me when I was still such a little girl.
-I wondered if he thought about me as much as I dreamed of having a Daddy who would cherish me as much as the writer of that song.
+I listened as the music played and thought of my Daddy.
+I wondered if he really held me and sang to me when I was still such a little girl.
+I dreamed of having a someone who would cherish me as much as the writer of that song.
 I wondered why no one loved me that much.